By James Razko

 Law of diminishing returns

 In the beginning returns on investments are enormous.
 And, over time if you keep investing the returns will eventually even out or possibly begin to decline.
-Imagine adding more and more people to an assembly line, at first production will skyrocket.
+Imagine adding more and more people to an assembly line designed to write a summary of Digital Minimalism, at first production will skyrocket.
 But eventually, there will be less and less room, production will plateaue and, if you continue to add more and more people, the output will begin to decline.

 As most people have not begun to optimize their technology use, the law of diminishing returns is especially useful when considering principal 2.
 A little optimization will provide the average user with considerable gains in reclaiming their autonomy, time and attention.